Hoyasumii/avengers-endgame/README.md

 [scene cuts to Quill searching for Gamora on the screen as Thor walks in he closes it]

 THOR: Well, here we are.
 Tree!
 Good to see you.
 Well– [Thor removes his shades and taps Quill on the shoulder] The Asgardians of the Galaxy, back together again.
 Where to first?
-[Th
+[Tho